code4romania/seismic-risc/README.md

 docker-compose exec client some_container_command
 ```

-In order to see all available commands run:
+In order to see all available commands, run:

 ```shell
 make help